Frédéric Bakry has carved for himself a unique career thanks to his readiness for taking calculated risks and exploring the roads less travelled.

 Even though it’s highly unlikely that the mating of a triploid with a diploid contributed to the domestication of triploid cultivars, the 3x/2x breeding scheme was how breeders finally managed to produce synthetic banana hybrids, except that these hybrids are not triploids but tetraploids.
 The rationale for selecting the tetraploid progeny over the triploid one was to avoid breaking up the cultivar’s genome.
 For breeders like Shepherd, it was important to preserve the genetic integrity of the cultivar.

 On that point, Bakry is in total agreement with his former mentor.
 "Like the 3x/2x breeding scheme, the 4x/2x strategy is all about capturing the thousands of years of domestication that went into producing a cultivar, except that it does so at a lower ploidy level."
-A 2x/2x scheme could achieve the same thing, but only when meiotic restitution kicks in.
-A fertile doubled diploid undergoing normal meiosis is a more reliable producer of diploid gametes than a more or less fertile diploid cultivar.
+A 2x/2x scheme could achieve the same thing, but only if meiotic restitution kicks in for one of the parents.
+A fertile doubled diploid (4x) undergoing normal meiosis is a more reliable producer of diploid gametes than a more or less fertile diploid cultivar.

 Where the two strategies part ways is in the energy they each invest in generating seeds, as opposed to evaluating hybrids in the field.
 One admittedly extreme example of the 3x/2x strategy was presented at the 2011 ISHS-ProMusa symposium.
 The breeders obtained 200 seeds, but only after hand-pollinating 20,000 plants.
 By contrast, Bakry and his colleagues harvested as many as 500 seeds from a single plant.
 Their main problem is lack of space to evaluate all the hybrids they could potentially produce.
 To be sure, not all of them are gems.
 For example, 6 of the 38 hybrids from a cross between Kunnan 4x and Musa acuminata spp. malaccensis were “non-parthenocarpic plants bearing seedless stunted fruits”.
 On the other hand, half of the progeny had a bunch weight superior to the one of either parent (see graph).